 at least six (6) months of practical experience in the category.

 Sec.
 9-121. - Enforcement procedures.

-(a) Code enforcement officers, upon their own initiative or receipt
+(a) Code enforcement officers, upon their own initiative or receipt of

-to initiate enforcement proceedings against uncertified contractors
+initiate enforcement proceedings against uncertified contractors and

 Broward County Consumer Protection

 (954) 765-4400 (prompt 3)